 The Yak-50 had exceptionally fine handling characteristics enhanced by a relatively high power-to-weight ratio.
 It has a tough and agile airframe – the type was twice World Aerobatic Champion.
 It was used as a military trainer by several countries.
 More on the Yak 50 at Wikipedia.

-The Royal Air Force Aerobatic Team, the Red Arrows, provide a grand finale to both days at the 2017 Blackpool Air Show, one of the world’s premier aerobatic display teams and a regular at Blackpool.
+The Royal Air Force Aerobatic Team, the Red Arrows, provide a grand finale to Sunday at the 2018 Blackpool Air Show, one of the world’s premier aerobatic display teams and a regular at Blackpool.
 Representing the speed, agility and precision of the RAF, the team is the public face of the service.
 They assist in recruiting to the Armed Forces, act as ambassadors for the United Kingdom and promote the best of British.
 Flying distinctive Hawk jets, the team is made up of pilots, engineers and essential support staff with frontline, operational experience.
+A stunning display to end the 2018 Blackpool airshow and mark 54 years of the Red Arrows and 100 years of the Royal Air Force.
 RAF Red Arrows website.

 Tower Festival Headland